-We cordially invite you to attend the Targacept, Inc. 2010 annual meeting of stockholders to be held at 8:30 a.m.
-Eastern Daylight Time on Thursday, June 10, 2010 at the Winston-Salem Marriott, 425 North Cherry Street, Winston-Salem, North Carolina.
+We cordially invite you to attend the Targacept, Inc. 2012 annual meeting of stockholders to be held at 8:30 a.m.
+Eastern Daylight Time on Thursday, May 31, 2012 at the Winston-Salem Marriott, 425 North Cherry Street, Winston-Salem, North Carolina.
 We describe the business that we expect to conduct at the meeting in the attached notice of annual meeting and proxy statement.
-We have also made available a copy of our 2009 Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the year ended December 31, 2009.
+We have also made available a copy of our 2011 Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the year ended December 31, 2011.
 We encourage you to read the proxy statement and annual report.

-This year, we will be using the "Notice and Access" method of providing proxy materials to you via the Internet.
-We believe that this process should provide you with a convenient and quick way to access your proxy materials and vote your shares, while allowing us to reduce the costs of printing and distributing the proxy materials.
-On or about April 16, 2010, we will begin mailing to our stockholders a Notice of Annual Meeting and Internet Availability of Proxy Materials containing instructions on how to access our proxy statement and annual report, how to vote and how to receive a paper copy of the proxy materials.
+We are using the "Notice and Access" method of providing proxy materials to you via the Internet.
+This method provides you with a convenient and quick way to access your proxy materials and vote your shares while allowing us to reduce the costs of printing and distributing the proxy materials.
+On or about April 20, 2012, we will begin mailing to our stockholders a Notice of Annual Meeting and Internet Availability of Proxy Materials containing instructions on how to access our proxy statement and annual report, how to vote and how to receive a paper copy of the proxy materials.

 Your vote is very important, regardless of the number of shares you hold.
-Whether or not you plan to attend the meeting, please carefully review the attached proxy statement and then cast your vote over the Internet or by telephone, or, if you requested paper copies of the proxy materials, please complete, sign, date and return the paper proxy card in the enclosed postage-paid envelope.
+Whether or not you plan to attend the meeting, please carefully review the attached proxy statement and then cast your vote either in person or by proxy.
+You may vote over the Internet or by telephone, or, if you received a paper proxy card, by completing, signing, dating and returning the card in the enclosed postage-paid envelope.
 For more detail regarding how to vote, please refer to the "General Information about the Annual Meeting" section beginning on page 1 of the attached proxy statement.

-We hope that you will join us on June 10, 2010.
+We hope that you will join us on May 31, 2012.